MURDER JURY MISTRIAL RESULTS IN 7 YEAR PLEA

 Police respond to a shooting at a now-defunct hotel near a high drug crime area in Austin, Texas.
-When they arrive and find the decedent, an on-scene witness who is personally acquainted with client identifies him as shooter.
-Client is arrested a few days later in another state with his baby-momma and his girlfriend, all of whom are camped out together in one hotel room.
+When they arrive and find the decedent, an on-scene witness who is personally acquainted with the client identifies him as a shooter.
+The client is arrested a few days later in another state with his baby momma and his girlfriend, all of whom are camped out together in one hotel room.

-The trial revealed many parts to the whole sordid tale.
-The on-scene witness is a homeless drug dealer/user, and was very shaky as a witness and not particularly reliable.
-Facts she adamantly claimed were true contradicted important physical evidence and the testimony of client's baby-momma.
-Baby-momma was released from a psychiatric/drug rehab facility the very day she testified, and although her testimony was coherent it contradicted the on-scene witness in important ways.
-The witnesses' story was that client is a pimp, he may have wanted the on-scene witness to recruit girls for him to "manage," and he likely shot the decedent accidentally.
-Client's girlfriend, a prostitute herself, did not make herself available to testify at the trial.
+The trial revealed many parts of the whole sordid tale.
+The on-scene witness is a homeless drug dealer/user and was very shaky as a witness and not particularly reliable.
+Facts she adamantly claimed were true contradicted important physical evidence and the testimony of the client’s baby momma.
+Baby momma was released from a psychiatric/drug rehab facility the very day she testified, and although her testimony was coherent, it contradicted the on-scene witness in important ways.
+The witnesses’ story was that the client is a pimp; he may have wanted the on-scene witness to recruit girls for him to “manage,” and he likely shot the decedent accidentally.
+The client’s girlfriend, a prostitute herself, did not make herself available to testify at the trial.

-With both witnesses, the State was not certain they would actually show up and testify in this trial, or whether they would show up if the case was ever re-tried.
+With both witnesses, the state was not certain they would actually show up and testify in this trial or whether they would show up if the case were ever retried.

-Jury simply did not have strong faith in either of the state's drug-addicted, mentally-ill likely-prostitute witnesses, and they were unable to come to a decision.
-After the judge declared a mistrial, we approached the State with an offer to settle the case.
-With a minimum potential sentence for murder of 5 years' imprisonment, the DA agreed to a 7 year plea deal.
-Great outcome for client who was facing 25 to life, and for the state who could never guarantee to decedent's family that they would fare any better at a future trial.
+The jury simply did not have strong faith in either of the state’s drug-addicted, mentally-ill likely-prostitute witnesses, and they were unable to come to a decision.
+After the judge declared a mistrial, we approached the state with an offer to settle the case.
+With a minimum potential sentence for the murder of five years’ imprisonment, the DA agreed to a seven-year plea deal.
+Great outcome for the client who was facing 25 to life, and for the state could never guarantee to the decedent’s family that they would fare any better at a future trial.

 Court: 450th District Court